 The following list is of roles and activities of real-life Bible women, roles other than that of wife and mother.
 I am not making any recommendations or judgements one way or the other about these roles and activities.
 All I hope to show is that they are “biblical” and that not all Bible women were as restricted or as passive as we are sometimes led to believe.
 It is important to note that all these women are spoken about positively in the Bible, no matter what we might think of them or their actions.

-(1) Disobey authorities and jeopardise your own safety by rescuing young children from danger: Shiphrah and Puah (Exod.
+(1) Disobey those in authority and jeopardise your own safety by rescuing young children from danger: Shiphrah and Puah (Exod.
 1:15-22), Miriam and Pharaoh’s daughter (Exod.
 2:5-10), Mephibosheth’s nurse (2 Sam.
-4:4).
+4:4), Jehosheba who rescued her nephew Joash (2 Kings 11:1-3).
 (More on the women who protected Moses here.)

 (2) Stay single and help your brothers lead Israel: Miriam (Micah 6:4).